ubergarm/ipython-pandas-gmail/readme.md

 1. Edit the code to point at an existing mongodb server
 2. Install mongodb some 'normal' way
-3. The new and cool happy hipster hacker way (if you have Linux Kernel 3.8+)
+3. The new and cool happy hipster hacker way

+    # Preferrably you have Linux Kernel 3.8 or newer for this:
     $ sudo -i
     $ cd /opt && mkdir docker && cd docker
     $ wget --output-document=docker https://get.docker.io/builds/Linux/x86_64/docker-latest